 Glaucoma Research Foundation, San Francisco, CA. $20,000 to help support Phase II of the Catalyst For a Cure initiative.

 National Breast Cancer Coalition Fund, Washington, DC. $20,000 to support the Clinical Trials project.

 University of Pittsburgh School of Medicine, Pittsburgh, PA. $20,000 to support a post-doctoral fellow performing prostate cancer research in the Department of Urology.

 Rockefeller University, New York, NY. $10,000 to help support the investigation of Alzheimer’s disease in the laboratory of Dr. Paul Greengard.

-Stanford University, Stanford, CA. $20,000 to support a post-doctoral fellowship at the Institute for Theoretical Physics.
+Stanford University, Stanford, CA. $20,000 to support a graduate fellowship at the Institute for Theoretical Physics.

 University of Washington, Seattle, WA. $20,000 to support graduate fellowship stipends in the Department of Physics with an emphasis on physics education (K-20).